OBS Studio Multipass Mode: Everything You Need to Know

 Using the Multipass Mode in OBS can significantly enhance your streaming or recording quality, providing flexibility to match your specific needs and hardware capabilities.

-If you’ve set up the Multipass Mode, you might also be interested in how to add a timer to OBS Studio.
+If you’ve set up the Multipass Mode, you might also be interested in how to add a timer to OBS Studio or make OBS only record game audio, so don’t miss these guides.

 You should also know that not all video cards allow you to use the Multipass Mode.
 For any NVENC errors, hit the highlighted link for fixes.